-An Employee begins to accrue Paid Leave on the Date of Initial Accrual, which is the later of (a) December 31, 2023, or (b) the first calendar day after the Start of Employment.
+An Employee begins to accrue Paid Leave on the Date of Initial Accrual, which is the later of (a) December 31, 2023 (January 1, 2025 for Park and School District employees), or (b) the first calendar day of Employment.
 For the purposes of these Rules, employment training is considered employment and should contribute to the Employee's hours worked.

-An Employee's exact Date of Initial Accrual is dependent on whether the Employee began working for an Employer before or after December 31, 2023 (the effective date of the Ordinance).
+An Employee's exact Date of Initial Accrual is dependent on whether the Employee began working for an Employer before or after December 31, 2023 (the effective date of the Ordinance) or January 1, 2025 for Park and School District employees.).

-An Employee who beganins working for an Employer before December 31, 2023 would start to accrue Paid Leave under the Ordinance on January 1, 2024.
+An Employee who began working for an Employer before December 31, 2023 would start to accrue Paid Leave under the Ordinance on January 1, 2024.
+Park and School District Employees who began working for an Employer before January 1, 2025 would start to accrue Paid Leave under the Ordinance on January 1, 2025.

-An Employee hired by an Employer after December 31, 2023, would begin to accrue Paid Leave on the first calendar day after their Start of Employment.
-For example, if an Employee starts working for an Employer in Cook County on July 20, 2024, they will start to accrue Paid Leave on July 201, 2024.
+An Employee hired by an Employer after December 31, 2023 and after January 1, 2025 for Park and School District employees, would begin to accrue Paid Leave on the first calendar day of Employment.
+For example, if an Employee starts working for an Employer in Cook County on July 20, 2024, they will start to accrue Paid Leave on July 20, 2024.